-- These lamb chops are pan seared first, then they are baked to perfection in accordance with your consistency level.
+- These chops are pan seared first, then they are baked to perfection in accordance with your consistency level.

 - Using small chops assures the lamb is moist and juicy.